spatie/laravel-health/docs/viewing-results/general.md

 ## Running checks conditionally

-If you would like to conditionally run a checks, you can use the if and unless methods.
+If you would like to conditionally run a check, you can use the `if` and `unless` methods.

 ```php
 use Spatie\Health\Facades\Health;